how do i become a notary public in washington state how do i become a notary public in washington state

 Age and Residency Criteria

 Applicants must be at least 18 years old.
-Residency in Washington State is essential or candidates should have a place of employment or practice within the state.
+Residency in Washington State is essential, and candidates should have a place of employment or practice within the state.
 This ensures that notaries are accessible for witnessing local transactions.

 Educational Prerequisites